mark-wiemer/hello-hello/packages/luanti/doc-schema/readme.md

   - Maintenance of highly custom code is expensive, esp. compared to using an existing AST parser like [remark](../remark/readme.md)
   - Extension has minimal unit tests or automated validations

-Alternatively, use LuaLS with the Luanti or Luanti Full API addon
+Alternatively, use LuaLS with the "Luanti" or "Luanti Full API" addon:

-- Luanti addon no longer exists in GitHub, only stored within LuaLS extension files
+- "Luanti" addon no longer exists in GitHub, only stored within LuaLS extension files
-- Luanti Full API uses types from 5.4 or earlier, was never maintained by official Luanti team
+- "Luanti Full API" addon uses types from 5.4 or earlier, was never maintained by official Luanti team
 - Both addons are handwritten and will not be easy to maintain as Luanti evolves

+## Considerations for a solution

+- For doc writers to create and maintain it:
+  - Consistent format for entire API
+    - Enables automated parsing into other formats (EmmyLua, LuaCATS, TypeScript)
+    - Removes decision fatigue on how to format things
+  - Easy to validate whether updated docs are in correct format or not
+    - Ideally a single automated tool exits with 0 or prints detailed errors
+  - Very lightweight for adoption and long-term maintenance
+    - Including comments :)
+  - Familiar syntax to Lua programmers
+  - Should not need to manually do backlinking or other easily-automated tasks
+- For end-users to use it:
+  - Available in multiple IDEs (at least: VS Code, Zed, emacs, vim)
+  - Includes sample code with sample output (including hover text and squiggly underlines) to demonstrate most core features
+  - Works without any additional setup on most machines
+    - Linux Mint or similar "simple" Linux distro, Windows, macOS
+    - Shouldn't need to install "luacheck" files or other "random" files to work

 ## Notes